vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ## Out of the freezer the evening before

-I created a Node-RED automation which reminds me in the evening if I need to get meat/fish/anything else out of the freezer and move it to the refrigerator to let it slowly defrost it already for the dinner of tomorrow.
+I created a Node-RED automation that reminds me in the evening if I need to take meat/fish/anything else out of the freezer and move it to the refrigerator to slowly defrost overnight for tomorrow's dinner.
 This is based on the ingredient list, for the meal of tomorrow, if there is one of the ingredients which has the text `[freezer]` in it, I show the names of these ingredients in the notification.

 ### Notification